kmanc/unifi_network_setup/README.md

 set openvpn-option "--group nogroup" set openvpn-option "--port 1194" top
-# Don't change the name of this rule or you might get unexpected behavior
-edit firewall name WAN_LOCAL
-# The rule number doesn't have to be 1, I just chose 1 because it was easy
-set rule 1 action accept
-set rule 1 description "OpenVPN on IPv4 allowed from internet" set rule 1 destination port 1194
-# You can log things if you want, but I didn't
-set rule 1 log disable
-set rule 1 protocol udp
-top
-# Same notes apply here that applied to the WAN_LOCAL rule above
-edit firewall ipv6-name WANv6_LOCAL
-set rule 1 action accept
-set rule 1 description "OpenVPN on IPv6 allowed from internet" set rule 1 destination port 1194 set rule 1 log disable set rule 1 protocol udp top
 # This next part only matters if you want your client to be able to reach the open internet once it is connected; if you don't, skip to the commit line a few below
 edit service nat rule 5001
 set description "Masquerade for OpenVPN to WAN"